Seismic retrofit: Active control system

 Very tall buildings ("skyscrapers"), when built using modern lightweight materials, might sway uncomfortably (but not dangerously) in certain wind conditions.
 A solution to this problem is to include at some upper story a large mass, constrained, but free to move within a limited range, and moving on some sort of bearing system such as an air cushion or hydraulic film.
 Hydraulic pistons, powered by electric pumps and accumulators, are actively driven to counter the wind forces and natural resonances.
 These may also, if properly designed, be effective in controlling excessive motion – with or without applied power – in an earthquake.
 In general, though, modern steel frame high rise buildings are not as subject to dangerous motion as are medium rise (eight to ten story) buildings, as the resonant period of a tall and massive building is longer than the approximately one second shocks applied by an earthquake.

-Adhoc addition of structural support/reinforcement
+Ad hoc addition of structural support/reinforcement

 The most common form of seismic retrofit to lower buildings is adding strength to the existing structure to resist seismic forces.
 The strengthening may be limited to connections between existing building elements or it may involve adding primary resisting elements such as walls or frames, particularly in the lower stories.
 Common retrofit measures for unreinforced masonry buildings in the Western United States include the addition of steel frames, the addition of reinforced concrete walls, and in some cases, the addition of base isolation.